Joseph Tommasi: Early life

-Joseph Charles Tommasi was born April 15, 1951 in Hartford, Connecticut.
+Joseph Charles Tommasi (Note: His surname is frequently misspelled as "Tomassi".) was born April 15, 1951 in Hartford, Connecticut.
 (Note: Some sources say he was born in Virginia.
 According to both the FBI, and an article that contained an interview with Tommasi, he was from Connecticut.)
 He had Italian ancestry, and had two younger sisters.
 He described his parents as middle class and conservative.
 His interest in Nazism began after a research project on Nazi Germany in the eighth grade.
 He stated his ideology was "self-afflicted" and that he believed he was born a Nazi.

 Tommasi was raised in El Monte, California, and attended El Monte High School.
 He did not join any clubs at the school, but was in the school band as a trumpet player.
 His classmates and acquaintances described him as odd; interviewed by a student journalist for the Daily Trojan, none had an explanation for his behavior.
 His high school band director stated that Tommasi was "the nicest guy you'd ever want to meet", but that he was "kind of like a case of Dr. Jekyll and Mr. Hyde".
 A classmate recounted that he constantly defended the Nazis in class.
 The El Monte High School administration refused to let students broadcast editorials over the loudspeaker for fear that Tommasi would utilize it.

 Tommasi later said that in high school he had wanted to become a police officer, but abandoned this after realizing it conflicted with his political ideology.
 In December 1966, when Tommasi was 15, he was recorded by the Federal Bureau of Investigation as attending a meeting of George Lincoln Rockwell's American Nazi Party (ANP).
 His parents greatly disapproved of his beliefs.
 When he was a sophomore, his parents learned that he was a neo-Nazi when they saw him on television attending a Nazi demonstration.
 In response, they moved cities to Walnut, California, to keep him away from the party.
 This failed to dissuade him.
 In 1967, Tommasi was reported to the FBI by a teacher for passing out neo-Nazi propaganda to his classmates.